tracking-exposed/experiments-data/silver/README.md

 The files in the directory **silver** are encrypted, they are available upon explicit agreement.
 The files here will be deleted and the repository `git reset --hard`, when the data become public.

-**Confidentiality**: the filename with (.zip) at the end, are encrypted, their leakage should be reduced until the report is not ready.
+**Confidentiality**: the filename with (.zip) at the end, are encrypted, their leakage should be avoid until the report is not ready.

 ## Files